We are devoted to providing unbiased analysis and viable solutions for Air & Missile Defense security challenges.

 The Acamar Institute conducts independent studies and specific research services upon request, all available to benefit the public interest.
 Contact us to collaborate or request a tailored research study.

-The Acamar Institute's Air and Missile Defense Education Center offers a curriculum of courses available to the public to learn about space, air, and missile defense topics.
+The Acamar Institute's Air and Missile Defense Education Center (AMDEC) offers a curriculum of courses available to the public to learn about space, air, and missile defense topics.

 The Acamar Institute supports historic missile and air and missile defense site preservation, scholarship programs, and military veterans organizations.